iladesio/MMST-Multi-Modal_Sign_Language_Translator/backend/README.md

 This folder represents the implementation of some API REST for the translation between textual language and sign language.

+To install the required dependencies of backend on your machine, open terminal in the backend folder and type: pip install -r requirements.txt

+Eventually, create the folder tmp in backend.

 The project is developed using the FastAPI framework. <br>
 It can be run with the command:<br><br>
 <i>fastapi dev main.py</i>